MARKLWAL/Hello-World/README.md

 # Hello-World
-This is my first Reposiory
+This is my first Repository
 This is my first time venturing into this Territory